 A commonly made SEO mistake is ignoring the value of other websites linking to yours.
-So common, in fact, that this is something we’ve seen numerous agencies disregard entirely.
+So common, in fact, that we’ve seen numerous agencies disregard backlink building entirely.

-To really increase organic rankings and traffic, you’ll need a strategy in place that focuses on building and maintaining high-quality backlinks.
-Whilst the copy and technical aspects are essential to your success, in most cases this isn’t enough.
-Backlinks are essential to any SEO strategy, being a primary signal in organic search rankings and simply cannot be ignored.
+To truly increase organic rankings and traffic, you’ll need a strategy in place that focuses on building and maintaining high-quality backlinks.
+Whilst strong content and technical aspects are essential to your site’s success, in most cases this isn’t enough.
+Backlinks are essential to any SEO strategy, being a primary signal in organic search rankings.

 What are backlinks?

-Backlinks have long been key to rank highly in search engines, and that’s because they are a good indicator of how relevant and influential a website is – providing the links come from great sources.
+Backlinks have long been key to rank highly in search engines, and that’s because they are a useful indicator of how relevant and influential a website is – providing the links come from great sources.

 In 2017, we’ve seen at least two substantial and unannounced Google algorithm updates that put more emphasis on the quality of backlinks (update 1 and update 2).
 On top of that, in recent years Google has increasingly used social signals such as likes and shares to act as an important ranking factor.

-The truth is that the “secret” to SEO is working to regularly receive backlinks from well respected, and industry relevant websites.
-As Moz puts it; “if you’re looking for a site that ranks well with no external links, be prepared to look for a very long time.”
+The truth is that one of the key “secrets” to SEO is working to regularly receive backlinks from well respected, and industry relevant websites.
+As Moz puts it, “if you’re looking for a site that ranks well with no external links, be prepared to look for a very long time.”

 So how do you build high-quality backlinks?
-Here, we go through four main strategies taken straight from our own playbook.
+Here, we go through our top four techniques for backlink building, taken straight from our own playbook.
 Here, we’ll go through competitor analysis, guest blogging, industry directories and link reclamation.

 1. Competitor analysis

-Find out what sites are linking to your competitors by using tools like Ahrefs or SEMrush.
-This often provides a strong list of potential sites that could link to yours.
-Careful analysis of their backlink landscape will also help you establish what strategies they are using.
+You can find out what sites are linking to your competitors by using tools like Ahrefs or SEMrush.
+This often provides a strong list of potential sites that could link to yours and closer analysis of their backlink profile will also help you establish what strategies they are using.

 2. Guest blogging